Official websites use .mil

 The “Educational Dollars for Duty” (EDD) program is available for Florida National Guard Soldiers and Airmen, and can provide public tuition for the period of the Guard member’s service.
-If you meet the eligibility requirements, EDD can be used for courses that lead toward a Technical Certificate, Associate’s, Baccalaureate or a Master’s Degree.
+If you meet the eligibility requirements, EDD can be used for courses that lead toward a Technical Certificate, Associate’s, Bachelor’s or a Master’s degree.
 EDD cannot be used toward a Doctorate Degree.

-This EDD program is established by Florida Statutes, and the primary purposes of the program are to enhance the Recruiting and Retention Programs of the Florida National Guard and improve the education level of Florida National Guard members.
+This EDD program is established by Florida Statute and the annual budget is over $5 million.
+The primary purposes of the program are to enhance the Recruiting and Retention Programs of the Florida National Guard and improve the education level of Florida National Guard members.

-For more information on the EDD program and requirement information, please contact the State Education Program Administrator at (904) 823-0339 or
+For more information on the EDD program and requirement information, please contact the EDD Mailbox at email@example.com